Early western paintings were dark and earth toned in color. Colors such as blue and purple were hard to come by and very expensive.

 All paint is not equal.
 Students, use student grade paint because while you are still practicing, learning and more often struggling. it is way less expensive.
 I threw away most of my beginning pieces for a variety of reasons, one being that the quality of draftsmanship, painting skills and even the paint I used was inferior to what I wanted to put my name on.
 A quality painting is proudly handed down generation to generation.
 It is important to use quality paint, grounds and archival materials on artwork meant to last.

 One of my favorite brands of paint is Gamblin which has both a professional and student grade line.
-I also recommend Richeson's oil paints and have a double primary starter set packaged for my students that will be available soon.
-Currently there is a pastel set of my 80 favorite pastel colors at: Art & Frame in Sarasota online or in the store.
+I also recommend Richeson's oil paints and have a double primary starter set packaged for my students that is available online to order.
+Currently there is a pastel set of my 80 favorite pastel colors made into the Color & Energy set of soft hand-rolled pastels by Jack Richeson company at: Art & Frame in Sarasota online or in the store.

 I found St. Clair’s book a fascinating read about the history of one of my favorite topics- Color.
 Below is one of my latest paintings with my favorite versions of the color blue (although Island Sunset is a pastel).
 One of the reasons I love pastel is that the color that is placed on the surface remains true.
 When an oil paint color dries, the color dulls until it is varnished which allows the color to be restored.
 When varnishing, I like using Gamvar as this varnish is easily removed.
 Varnish is also important to protect the painting.
 Gamvar can be applied as soon as the paint is dry to the touch rather than a normal varnish that sometimes requires waiting for the painting to be totally dry, which sometimes takes a year.
 That is because of the color red which dries slower, but that is another day's blog.